alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 <!--
 Please use the template below to report what you expect or want to work on this week.

+Please reference stories and the individual tasks/issues.
-Please include full details for stories or issues and include links.
+Please include links.
 -->

 <!--
 ##### Your name here

-- Work on Story X
+- Contribute to  Story X
+  - Focus on task α
-    - by addressing issue Y
+  - Close issue β
 -->

 ### Actions